Sorry, you need to enable JavaScript to visit this website.

 Seminars & classes

-Four modules in Year 1 (normally of three days, but with an additional day in the introductory session) and three day-schools in Year 2.
+Three modules in Year 1 (normally of three days, but with an additional day in the first residential) and three day-schools in Year 2.
 This equates to c.75 hours in Year 1 (including some reading/prep time) and c.18 hours in Year 2.

 Some assignments and the dissertation require literature reviews.

-Presentation of the dissertation at the penultimate day-school in Year 2 is required.
+Presentation of progress of the dissertation research is required at the day schools in Year 2.

 Feedback

-Students are given formal feedback on their assignments and informal feedback throughout their course, including during supervisions.
-Supervisions also result in a termly reports.
+You will be given formal feedback on your assignments and informal feedback throughout the course, including during supervisions.
+Your Supervisor will also produce a termly report on your progress.

 Assessment